-2.4.3.6 Trigger Source
+2.4.1.3.5 Trigger Source

 A trigger signal is required for the MBTS to generate pulsed reply signals.
 The Trigger Source control, located in the Trigger Control Panel, allows the user to select one of a number of possible trigger signal sources.
-Trigger options, as seen in the Trigger Source Selection Window, include triggering from an internal pulse generator, from external pulses, from ATCRBS Mode Pair video signals, and from RF interrogations.
+Trigger options, as seen in the Trigger Source Selection Window, include triggering from an internal pulse generator, from external pulses, from ATCRBS Mode Pair video signals (including Mode 4 data), and from RF interrogations.